History of Corporate Ownership - Parent Companies and Team Management

 Diversification of Business Models and Future Outlook

-Current NPB features diversified team business models.
+NPB in the 2020s features diversified team business models.
 These range from media companies continuing ownership like the Yomiuri Giants, to IT companies implementing advanced management like the SoftBank Hawks, to citizen-owned teams maintaining unique operations like the Hiroshima Toyo Carp.
-A recent focus of attention is mixed-use facility development centered on ballparks.
+A notable trend in the 2020s is mixed-use facility development centered on ballparks.
 The Nippon-Ham Fighters' ES CON Field Hokkaido, which opened in 2023, realized a 'ballpark concept' with hotels, commercial facilities, and residences arranged around the stadium, presenting a new model for team management.
 However, the vulnerability of regional team financial foundations and the risk of team sales due to changes in parent company management policies persist.
 For NPB's sustainable development, each team must establish an independent management foundation and break free from excessive dependence on parent companies.